erg55/Various/Spadeskmerincrease/README.md

  cd SPAdes-3.13.1
 ```

-Edit the cmake line of spades_compile file to look like this to allow maximum k-mer size to be adjusted up
+Edit the cmake line of spades_compile file to look like this to allow maximum k-mer size to be adjusted up.
+If doing this on a cluster you may need to add another line here.
 ```
 cmake -G "Unix Makefiles" -DCMAKE_INSTALL_PREFIX="$PREFIX" -DSPADES_MAX_K=251 $* "$BASEDIR/src"
  ```
 Next we need to actually compile the source code.
-You may need to install some various programs like gcc.
+You may need to install some programs like gcc.

 ```
  ./spades_compile.sh
  ```
-  You have to edit a line in options_storage.py either before or after compiling.
+  You have to edit a line in options_storage.py after compiling.
-  Find MAX_K parameter on line 45 and change to 256
+  Find MAX_K parameter on line 45 and change the value to 256
 ```
 nano ~/SPADESkmer/SPAdes-3.13.1/src/spades_pipeline/options_storage.py
 ```